Health Insurance

 Exchange and Guest Students

-If you are coming to UNM for one semester or one academic year as an Exchange or Guest student, you MUST buy a plan from International Student Insurance (ISI).
-There are 4 plans to choose from.
-Please READ through the plan descriptions carefully to find out what the insurance does and does NOT cover and choose the plan that is best for you!
-This insurance does not cover preventative care, so you should take care of any routine medical needs BEFORE you come to the US and bring any routine prescriptions with you for your entire exchange program!
-Also, most of these plans do NOT cover you for any “pre-existing conditions”.
-Even the most expensive plans have a waiting period of 6-12 months before they will cover you for a pre-existing illness.
-The plans WILL cover you for most NEW illnesses and emergencies after you have paid the deductible for each illness.
-Finally, you will have to file claim forms to the insurance company to be reimbursed for medical costs.
-If you have an existing illness or if you want more than the illness/emergency coverage provided in these plans, you may need to purchase additional insurance.
+If you are coming to UNM for one semester or one academic year as an Exchange or Guest student, you MUST buy insurance through Blue Cross Blue Shield Global Solutions for the 2026-2027 academic year.
+The enrollment website link will be listed here by May 2026 and the insurance will begin on August 1, 2026.
+Please READ through the plan descriptions carefully to find out what the insurance does and does NOT cover!
+This insurance does not cover pre-existing conditions, so you should take care of any routine medical needs BEFORE you come to the US and bring any prescriptions with you for your entire exchange program!
+If you have an existing illness or if you want more than the illness/emergency coverage provided in this plan, you may need to purchase additional insurance.

 Athletic Scholarship Students